 A student who fails to maintain satisfactory academic standards at the end of any term will automatically be placed on academic probation for the next term.
 A student placed on academic probation will not be allowed to register and/or begin class until the student has (a) participated in an Academic Probation Workshop or (b) met with a Student Services counselor.
 Either of these establishes corrective conditions to help the student achieve satisfactory performance while continuing probationary enrollment.
-The hold on registration/class attendance would then be lifted and documentation of the corrective actions placed in the student's file.
-A student on academic probation who fails to achieve satisfactory academic standards by the end of the academic probationary term is subject to academic suspension and will not be allowed to register for the next term without the permission of the vice president of enrollment and the student experience or his or her designee.
-When applicable, the probationary period and requirements will be explained to students by a member of the counseling staff.
+The hold on registration/class attendance would then be lifted and documentation of the corrective actions is recorded and maintained by the counseling and career services team.
+A student on academic probation who fails to achieve satisfactory academic standards by the end of the academic probationary term is subject to academic suspension and will not be allowed to register for the next term without the approval of the Director of Counseling and Career Service or his or her designee.
+At each level of academic probation, the probationary period and requirements will be explained to students by a member of the counseling staff.
 All students enrolled in college credit courses are subject to maintaining the college's satisfactory academic progress policies.